Enforcement options for creditors

 Attachment of earnings order

 The attachment of earnings order (AEO) may only be used against an individual debtor.
-The application fee is £110 and, for a consolidated attachment of earnings order, a fee of 10p for every £1, or part £1, of money paid into court is deducted from the money before it is paid out to the creditor.
+For a consolidated attachment of earnings order, a fee of 10p for every £1, or part £1, of money paid into court is deducted from the money before it is paid out to the creditor.